Kevin T. Chance

 BM, Birmingham-Southern College

 Dr. Chance is a member of the Semplice Duo with flutist Cristina Ballatori.
 In August 2004, they were named the winners of the Notes at 9,000 Emerging Artist Series Competition in Colorado.
 Past seasons have taken them to Texas, Colorado, New York, and Louisiana, and they were selected as artist fellows for the 2005 Hampden-Sydney Music Festival in Virginia, where they returned for a series of performances in 2008.
-They have twice performed in recital on the “Live from Hochstein” series, which were broadcast live on WXXI radio in Rochester, NY, and in 2014, they will make their European and Asian debuts in Paris and China.
+They have twice performed in recital on the “Live from Hochstein” series, which were broadcast live on WXXI radio in Rochester, NY, and in 2014, they made their European debut in Paris.
+In 2017, they will make their Asian debut in a tour of China.

-A successful teacher, Dr. Chance’s students are frequently named winners and finalists in local, state, regional, and national competitions, including the 2009 Music Teachers National Association’s National Competition Finals in Atlanta.
-He serves on the faculties of several summer festivals including the New Orleans Piano Institute, the Huntingdon College Piano Academy, the Samford University Senior Piano Seminar, and the Tennessee Valley Music Festival.
-In demand as a clinician and adjudicator, he regularly presents workshops and lecture-performances on repertoire and pedagogy throughout the country, including presentations at the 2008 MTNA National Conference in Denver, the 2008 College Music Society (CMS) National Conference in Atlanta, the 2009 CMS National Conference in Portland, Oregon, and the 2012 American Matthay Association Conference at Union University.
-He is a past Past President of the Alabama Music Teachers Association and currently serves on the boards of the Alabama Music Teachers Association and the Southern Division of MTNA.
+A sought-after teacher, Dr. Chance maintains a prize-winning studio, and his students are frequently named winners and finalists in local, state, regional, and national competitions, including the 2009 Music Teachers National Association’s National Competition Finals in Atlanta.
+He currently serves on the faculties of several summer festivals including the New Orleans Piano Institute.
+Additionally, he has taught at the Samford University Piano and Chamber Music Institute, the Huntingdon College Piano Academy and the Tennessee Valley Music Festival, and in 2013, he was the Guest Artist for the University of Texas at Brownville Summer Piano Academy.
+In demand as a clinician and adjudicator, he regularly presents workshops and lecture-performances on repertoire and pedagogy throughout the country.
+In 2013, he served as a guest clinician for both the Mississippi Music Teachers Association and Alabama Music Teachers Association state conferences.
+Additionally, Dr. Chance has presented at the 2016 and 2008 Music Teachers National Association Conferences, the 2008 College Music Society (CMS) National Conference in Atlanta, the 2009 CMS National Conference in Portland, Oregon, and the 2012 American Matthay Association Conference at Union University.
+He is a Past President of the Alabama Music Teachers Association and currently serves on the board of the Music Teachers National Association as Director of the Southern Division.

-Recently appointed as Assistant Coordinator of Keyboard Studies at the University of Alabama, Dr. Chance is a former faculty member at the Alabama School of Fine Arts in Birmingham.
+Serving as Assistant Professor of Piano and Chair of Piano Studies at the University of Alabama, Dr. Chance is a former faculty member at the Alabama School of Fine Arts in Birmingham.
 He holds the Doctor of Musical Arts degree in Piano Performance and Literature from the Eastman School of Music where he was awarded the Jerald C. Graue Fellowship for academic excellence.
 An alumnus of the Aspen Music Festival, he holds the Master of Music degree from Louisiana State University and graduated magna cum laude from Birmingham-Southern College.
 His teachers have included Barry Snyder, Constance Knox Carroll, Ann Schein, Anne Koscielny, Herbert Stessin, William DeVan and Betty Sue Shepherd.